 What is Speaking Group?

-Speaking Groups are 50-minute-long weekly meetings in which international students and scholars converse with fluent English speakers (i.e., you!) to practice their language skills.
+Speaking Groups are hour-long weekly meetings in which international students and scholars converse with fluent English speakers (i.e., you!) to practice their language skills.
 We meet every Friday from 3 to 4 pm, either on Zoom or at the FedEx Global Education Center.
 See the schedule here.

 What happens at a meeting?

 Participants receive an email earlier in the week with a suggested topic for Friday.
-An English Language Specialist from the Writing Center introduces a topic.
+An English Language Specialist from the Writing Center introduces the topic at the meeting.
 Participants break into pairs or small groups and discuss.
-Pairs/groups rotate every 25 minutes.
+Pairs/groups rotate after 30 minutes.
 Occasionally, we play games instead of discussing a particular topic.

 Anyone affiliated with UNC can attend – undergrads, grad students, post-docs, visiting scholars, etc. Attendees have a wide variety of English language proficiency.